tekknolagi/tekknolagi.github.com/_posts/2023-05-31-definite-assignment-analysis.md

 2. Analyze block.
 3. Repeat.

-Except, hm, the block has itself as a predecessor.
+We make it out of the entry block with `{x}` and then we hit the loop body which has two predecessors: the entry block and ... hm, itself.
 How are we supposed to know the output of the analysis on the block if we have not yet run the analysis?

 It seems like we might want to give every block a default value for its output and then refine it from there.
 And a safe default value is the empty set, because we haven't run the analysis, so we can't guarantee anything.
 Let's try that out.

-The output
+If we intersect `{x}` and the empty set we get the empty set.
+Since the block doesn't define any variables---there is no `STORE_FAST`---we also end with the empty set.
+This leads, unfortunately, to not being able to optimize the `LOAD_FAST` of `x`.
+So maybe we did something wrong here.
+Let's back up.

+Starting off with "every variable is not defined" is not a very good default value.
+It seems like a safe bet since we are trying to express that we don't know any information yet, but it's not quite right.
+We instead need to have a neutral default that

 ### Parameters